We started this company in 2009 as engineers hailing from Berlin & Amsterdam.

 Marius Kleidl — Back-end Developer

-Marius is a young and gifted developer who's taking on some big challenges for us here at Transloadit.
-His latest projects include the coding of our Go SDK, as well as deep research on how to best utilize Docker in our next-gen application stack.
+Marius is a gifted young developer who's taking on some big challenges for us here at Transloadit.
+His latest projects include tus.io, the coding of our Go SDK, as well as deep research on how to best utilize containers in our next-gen application stack.
 Marius is as thorough as he is quick in picking up new technology, and he can often be found trolling the support forums to see how he can help our users best enjoy their Transloadit experience.

 Fahad Ibnay Heylaal — Front-end Developer